 Each Registrant is required to provide payment of registration renewal fees by registration renewal date.

-The Registrar has the authority to conduct random registration audits for compliance without notice.
-If a registrant’s CEU maintenance record is not compliant, a written notice will be forwarded for immediate action and could result in the assessment of a registration penalty.
+The College has the authority to conduct random registration audits for compliance without notice.
+If a Registrant’s CEU maintenance record is not compliant, a written notice will be forwarded for immediate action and could result in the assessment of a registration penalty.

 Additional Requirements for Renewal at 2-year Intervals

 Every two years, 30 days prior to the registration renewal date, the professional development/continuing education component must be met in order to maintain certification of registration.
 This component is specific to submission of documentation pertaining to professional development. click here for CVRP Continuing Education Policy.

 Additional Requirements for Renewal at 5-year Intervals